Learn all about different sheet pans, cookie sheets, and jelly roll pans in this simple guide for home bakers!

 Choosing Pans for Your Baking Style

 If you’re replacing some or all of your baking pans, then you likely know which pans you use most often.
 If you’re new to baking, it can be tough to know what you need to get a basic baking setup.
-In either case, my best advice is to take the time to think about the types of baked goods you want to make with sheet pans.
+In either case, my best advice is to take the time to think about the types of baked goods you want to make.
+That should help you decide what sheet pan size you need.

 If you’re a cookie baker, then I recommend starting with a couple of half sheet pans.
 They’ll do a great job of baking cookies, while also opening up the possibility of baking sheet cakes, scones, and other baked goods that require a sheet pan.